Skip to content

 What if I miss days?

 The projection is an average.
 Missing a few days a month and making it up doesn't change the outcome.
-A 70% consistency rate on a 2 daily target still yields roughly 1.40 a day in practice - use that if you want a realistic number.
+A 70% consistency rate on a 2-a-day target effectively averages 1.40 a day in practice — using that figure as the input gives a more realistic projection if missed days are expected.

 Should this replace regular saving?